ICarl00/Cadavos-/README.md

 ###

 <p align="left">👋 Welcome to my GitHub!<br><br>I'm Ricarlo Velasquez Cadavos, a passionate Front-End Developer, Web Designer, and User Interface Designer.
 With a creative mindset and a keen eye for detail, I thrive on crafting elegant and engaging digital experiences.
-My journey in the world of web development has been a thrilling adventure, and I'm here to share my projects and collaborate with like-minded individuals.
-I trained with DIgital Innov in my work immersion subject one of the top digital marketing company in the Philippines.</p>
+My journey in the world of web development has been a thrilling adventure, and I'm here to share my projects and collaborate with like-minded individuals.</p>

 ###